nguyenvhung9420/News-Reading-App-Assignment/README.md

 3. The application's UI is implemented with the new SwiftUI of Apple, introduced in June 2019.
 4. Some libraries applied in the app are **Alamofire (AF)**, **Keyboard Observing for SwiftUI**, ect.
 5. The application reactive states are managed by the new **Combine** of Apple
-5. Application have these features:
+5. Application has these features:
     a.
 News list with images
     b.
 News details with images
     c.
 Link to open original news by using SwiftUI Safari view.